robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

         };

+You'll see that we've added, to the bottom of the *sidebar_menu* Assembly a divider and also a WebComponent named *adminui-sidebar-toggler*.

+## Modify the *topbar* Assembly

-And then change the *topbar.js* Assembly Module to this:
+Next, change the *topbar.js* Assembly Module to this:

         export function topbar_assembly(QEWD) {
           let component = [